mc-t4d/imageprocessing/README.md

 url: The GloFas API URL associated with the account you created
 key: The API key associated with the account you created

-Sign up for a GloFAS account [here](https://www.globalfloods.eu/accounts/login/).
+Sign up for a GloFAS account [here](https://cds.climate.copernicus.eu/user/register?destination=%2F%23!%2Fhome).
+For your CDS url and API key, log in to your account and go to [this page](https://cds.climate.copernicus.eu/api-how-to), following the instructions for "Linux users" (as the container is a Linux image).
+You should see your url and key populate on the right-hand side.

 **For Modis NRT Flood Data, the following parameters are required:**
 token: The token provided by NASA for accessing the API associated with your account.